 Tell us about your education.

-Tell us about your role in the reality show.
+Tell us about your company’s focus/services.

 This is an exciting time as I’m in the early stages of establishing Jason Hood HR Consulting, LLC.
 The purpose of the firm is three-fold.
 First, to help companies create and implement HR polices, procedures, and practices that are not only legal compliant but also foster an environment of inclusivity, dignity, and respect.
 Secondly, to facilitate meaningful dialogue between employees and employers about what their work environment is actually like and how it can be improved.
 Lastly, speaking at conferences and events, where I can talk about the challenges facing minorities and women in the workplace and provide the tools they need to successfully navigate through them.